-RoofCrafters has been providing our clients with rook-leak-related assistance since 2005.
-We know the ins and outs of leaky roofs and how pesky and ultimately dangerous they can be.
+RoofCrafters has been providing our clients with rook-leak-related assistance since 2005, and we know the ins and outs of leaky roofs and how pesky and ultimately dangerous they can be.

 Okay, so how do I temporarily fix my roof in the meantime?
-We hear you and have put this guide together to help.
-In this article, you’ll learn some tips and tricks to temporarily fix your roof until a professional can aid you.
+I'm glad you asked!
+In this article, you’ll learn some tips and tricks to temporarily fix, as well as some signs you may need a repair and how your roofing professional can aid you.
+So, let's jump right in!

 To understand whether or not you can effectively complete a temporary repair until your roofing contractor comes by to do a full inspection, you need to fully grasp the nature of the damages.
 While you can fill in small cracks or holes that may be the cause of the leak above your bed, dealing with something like an entire section of missing shingles is not only unsafe but may not be possible.